CASE STUDY: Cemen Tech Stationary Mixer for Pre-Cast

 A Solution To Suit The Complexity Of The Project

-Initially, our thoughts were to utilise a traditional mixing method of a series of large one tonne pan mixers manufactured by ANTEC, which for many years have been the most common solution in the refractory industry for mixing low cement castable products.
+Initially, our thoughts were to utilise a traditional mixing method of a series of large one tonne pan mixers manufactured by CGS, which for many years have been the most common solution in the refractory industry for mixing low cement castable products.
 This solution would be too problematic for this specific project due to a high level of manufacturing crane movements needed to feed this machine with raw materials along with concerns of batch control, and hence, not the most viable solution.

 A prime focus was to ensure 100% of the pre-cast blocks produced in the moulds would meet the concrete design criteria, as failures and defective products would not be accepted.
 Therefore, throughout the production process, the ability to monitor and control the ratio of raw ingredients of stone, cement and water was imperative, which is where the Cemen Tech Stationary Mixer was offered as the best solution.